SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 1. Select `Operations Events`.
 2. Select the tab `Event References`.
 3. You can find the three available business events at the left side.
-All refer to an activity triggered within SAP Landscape Management Cloud:
+All refer to an activity triggered within SAP Landscape Management Cloud.

-   - "ce/sap/lmc/Activity/STARTSERVICE/v1": A system is being started.
-   - "ce/sap/lmc/Activity/STOPSERVICE/v1": A system is being stopped.
-   - "ce/sap/lmc/Activity/DISCOVERY/v1": SAP Landscape Management Cloud checks the Hyperscaler accounts for new systems to manage.

 4. Expand the `Payload` area in the grey box to find the information which is sent with each event.
 Besides the "activityId" for a later use in combination with the REST API endpoints, the "status" field is very relevant.
 This indicates if the respective activity has just started **executing**, **successfull**y finished, or **failed**.

 ## Exercise 3.2 Create an instance of SAP Alert Notification Service